pmndrs/react-spring/API-OVERVIEW.md

 ### Keyframes

-`Keyframes` allow you to chain, compose and orchestrate animations by creating predefined slots.
-The resulting primitive behaves like the primitive it stems from, it can receive all generic properties like `native` or `from`, etc. You make it animate by passing the `state` props, which receives the named slot.
+`Keyframes` allows you to chain, compose and orchestrate animations by creating predefined slots which you then execute by passing the `state` prop.

+The resulting primitive can receive all the generic properties you would normally give your springs, like `native`, `from`, and so on.

 ```jsx
 import { Keyframes, config } from 'react-spring'